thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## originator attributes

-Enriches the outgoing message with the message originator's [attributes](/docs/user-guide/attributes/) or [latest telemetry](/docs/user-guide/telemetry/).
+Enriches the outgoing message with the message originator's [attributes](/docs/user-guide/attributes/) and/or [latest telemetry](/docs/user-guide/telemetry/).

 **Configuration**
 * **Client/Shared/Server attributes** and **Latest telemetry** - list of the keys that will be used to fetch originator's attributes or latest telemetry.